hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/syntax/set-operators.md

 ## Column Names

-The SQL result set that a set operator produces includes column names that take their names from the original column names (from tables or expressions aliased with `AS`) of the first combined SELECT in the level.
-Column names or aliases from the second sub-SELECT and on in the set algebra are ignored.
+The SQL result set that a set operator produces includes column names that take their names from the original column names &mdash; from tables or expressions aliased with `AS` &mdash; of the first combined SELECT in the level.
+Column names or aliases from the second sub-SELECT (and on) in the set algebra are ignored by the SQL set operators.

 Even though they look identical to the original column names of the first sub-SELECT, these names are not related to them anymore; they belong to the operator scope, not the table.
 Therefore they cannot be qualified with table prefixes (as in `a.amount`) but only as plain identifiers (just `amount`).